BlackTHUNDER: Evidence of three massive black holes in a z~5 galaxy: The black holes in

-We use our black hole mass estimates together with the total stellar mass of \tar\ extracted from a 1.7~kpc radius aperture ($\log(M_\star/M_\odot)=9.1$; Sec.~\ref{s:lmstar}), and assume an absolute separation of the two central black holes of $0.3$~kpc.
-Following \cite{BT08}, we calculate the dynamical friction time for the secondary black hole BH$_2$ with mass $M$ to reach the primary one as $t_{\rm df}=1.65/\ln(\Lambda)\cdot (r_i^2\sigma_\star)/(G M)$, with $r_i=0.3$~kpc, and $\Lambda\approx b_{\rm max} v_{\rm typ}^2/(G M)$.
-Here, $v_{\rm typ}^2\approx G M_\star/R_e$, and we assume $b_{\rm max}=0.3$~kpc.
-We find an approximate inspiral time of $t_{\rm df}\sim0.66$~Gyr (corresponding to $z\sim3.5$).
-We emphasize that this simplistic calculation neglects contributions from gas and dark matter which may shorten the dynamical friction time.
-If we use $M_{\rm dyn}$ instead of $M_\star$ in the above calculation, we find $t_{\rm df}\sim0.55$~Gyr ($z\sim3.65$), however we stress that neither approach properly accounts for the effects of the dissipative gas component.
-The off-nuclear black hole may also be in the process of sinking towards the galaxy centre (we discuss alternative scenarios further below).
-Using the same approach as above, and considering $r_i\sim b_{\rm max}\sim1.7$~kpc and our estimate for $M_\star$, we find an approximate inspiral time of $t_{\rm df}\sim5.9$~Gyr (corresponding to $z\sim0.75$).
-If we use $M_{\rm dyn}$ instead, we find $t_{\rm df}\sim5.0$~Gyr ($z\sim0.93$).
+We use our black hole mass estimates together with the total stellar mass of \tar\ extracted from a 1.7~kpc radius aperture ($\log(M_\star/M_\odot) = =$0.3~kpc, and $\Lambda b_{\rm max} v_{\rm typ}^2/(G M)$.
+Here, $v_{\rm typ}^2 G M_\star/R_e$, and we assume $b_{\rm max} \sim$0.66~Gyr (corresponding to $z \sim$0.55~Gyr ($z \sim \sim$1.7~kpc and our estimate for $M_\star$, we find an approximate inspiral time of $t_{\rm df} \sim$0.75).
+If we use $M_{\rm dyn}$ instead, we find $t_{\rm df} \sim$0.93).
 We note that the detection of not just two but three massive black holes in such close proximity is relevant in this context, since triple black hole interactions provide a mechanism to promote and accelerate the merging of massive black holes \citep[e.g.][]{Saslaw74, Hills80, Blaes02, Colpi02, Ryu18, Bonetti19, Mannerkoski22, Sayeb24}.